 Sand soils are not held together

-A sand soil such as this (see image above) is an example of a single-grained structure.
+A sand soil such as this (see image) is an example of a single-grained structure.
 The grains of sand are relatively large and often only held together weakly.
 Even sand soils with a higher content of colloids fall apart easily when exposed to pressure in the soil.
 A sand soil with a low clay content often requires deeper cultivation in order to create a good arable soil and growing site.
 The low clay content gives the sand soil a low internal structure forming capacity.

-Clay soils become aggregated
+Clay soils becomes aggregated